-1. Indicators: Alternatives to Detention Which alternatives to detention have been laid down in the law?
-Surrendering documents Financial guarantee Residence restrictions 2.
-Are alternatives to detention used in practice? ☑ Other: Special centres☑ Yes □ No
+Indicators: Alternatives to Detention

+1. Which alternatives to detention have been laid down in the law?

+Surrendering documents

+🗌 Financial guarantee

+Residence restrictions

+🖂 Other: Special centres

+2. Are alternatives to detention used in practice?

-Articles 74/6 and 51/5 of the Aliens Act refer to the need for less coercive alternative measures to be considered before imposing detention.
-These alternatives are to be defined by Royal Decree, which has not yet been adopted.
+Articles 74/6 (detention on the territory) and 51/5 (detention under Dublin) of the Aliens Act refer to the need for less coercive alternative measures to be considered before imposing detention.
+These alternatives were supposed to be defined by Royal Decree, which has not (yet) been adopted.